Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Introduction and the main result

-In fact, the diffeomorphism $\psi$ is constructed explicitly: it is locally given by geodesic normal coordinates of $\hat g$ relative to $H=\{\tilde x=0\}$; due to the extension process from $M$ to $\tilde M$, $\psi$ is the identity outside $M$.
+The second problem we study is the \textit{lens rigidity} one.
+To define the lens data, we first introduce the manifolds $\partial_\pm SM$, defined as the sets of all vectors $(\x,v)$ with $\x\in\bo$, $v$ unit in the metric $g$, and pointing outside/inside $M$.
+We define the \textit{scattering relation}

-The boundary rigidity problem is closely connected to the lens rigidity one; indeed the explicit way we use the equality of $d_g|_{U\times U}$ and $d_{\hat g}|_{U\times U}$ is via the pseudolinearization formula of Stefanov and Uhlmann \cite{SU-MRL}, which relies on the equality of the partial lens data.
-To define the lens data, we first introduce the manifolds $\partial_\pm SM$, defined as the sets of all vectors $(x,v)$ with $x\in\bo$, $v$ unit in the metric $g$, and pointing outside/inside $M$.
-We define the \textit{scattering relation} \be{L} L: \partial_- SM \longrightarrow \partial_+SM \ee in the following way: for each $(x,v)\in \partial_- SM$, $L(x,v)=(y,w)$, where $(y,w)$ are the exit point and direction, if exist, of the maximal unit speed geodesic $\gamma_{x,v}$ in the metric $g$, issued from $(x,v)$.
+in the following way: for each $(\x,v)\in \partial_- SM$, $\cL(\x,v)=(q,w)$, where $(q,w)$ are the exit point and direction, if exist, of the maximal unit speed geodesic $\gamma_{\x,v}$ in the metric $g$, issued from $(\x,v)$.
+Strict convexity of $\pa M$ is not needed \cite{SU-lens} but it is a convenient assumption for a unambiguous definition of $\cL$, as a continuous map at least, and we assume it from now on.
 Let

 be its length, possibly infinite.
 If $\ell<\infty$, we call $M$ non-trapping.
-The maps $(L,\ell)$ together are called \textit{lens relation} (or lens data).
-We identify vectors on $\partial_\pm SM$ with their projections on the unit ball bundle $B\bo$ (each one identifies the other uniquely) and think of $L$, $\ell$ as defined on the latter with values in itself again, and in $\R\cup\infty$, respectively.
-With this modification, any diffeomorphism fixing $\bo$ pointwise does not change the lend relation.
+The maps $(\cL,\ell)$ together are called \textit{lens relation} (or lens data).
+We identify vectors on $\partial_\pm SM$ with their projections on the unit ball bundle $B\bo$ (each one identifies the other uniquely) and think of $\cL$, $\ell$ as defined on the latter with values in itself again, and in $\R\cup\infty$, respectively.
+With this modification, any diffeomorphism fixing $\bo$ pointwise does not change the lens relation.

-The \textit{lens rigidity} problem is whether the scattering relation $L$ (and possibly, $\ell$) determine $g$ (and the topology of $M$) up to an isometry (i.e.\ the diffeomorphism invariance) as above.
-The lens rigidity problem with partial data is whether we can determine the metric near some $p$ from $L$ known near the unit sphere $S_p\bo$ considered as a subset of $\partial_-SM$, i.e., for vectors with base points close to $p$ and directions pointing into $M$ close to ones tangent to $\bo$, up to an isometry as above.
+The {lens rigidity} problem is whether the scattering relation $\cL$ (and possibly, $\ell$) determine $(M,g)$ up to an isometry.
+The lens rigidity problem with partial data is whether we can determine the metric near some $p$ from $\cL$ known near the unit sphere $S_p\bo$ considered as a subset of $\partial_-SM$, i.e., for vectors with base points close to $p$ and directions pointing into $M$ close to ones tangent to $\bo$, up to an isometry as above.